Numb (U2 song): Music video

-The main music video was directed by Kevin Godley.
-It features the Edge staring straight into the camera sitting under a dripping tap, while strange things happen to him, such as having feet put on his face, being tied down by the other group members, and belly dancer Morleigh Steinberg performing in front of him.
+The main music video for "Numb" was directed by British singer, songwriter, musician and music video director Kevin Godley.
+It features the Edge staring straight into the camera sitting under a dripping tap, while strange things happen to him, such as having feet put on his face, being tied down by the other group members, and belly dancer Morleigh Steinberg (later his wife) performing in front of him.

 The video remix was produced by the performance group Emergency Broadcast Network and features, apart from a different performance from the Edge, a number of television and film clips making up much of the industrial beat of the song.
 The video and sound segments from the video remix were eventually incorporated into the band's live performances of the song on the Zoo TV Tour.
 The video remix was performed live at the 1993 MTV Video Music Awards in Los Angeles, with only the Edge and multiple video screens on stage.

 The commercial single itself was released in video format only on VHS, echoing the television theme from their Zoo TV Tour although limited copies of promotional vinyl and CDs do exist.
 The video was placed at #16 on NME’s list of "50 Worst Music Videos Ever", but was also described by Stylus Magazine as "sublimely bizarre".